MicrosoftDocs/SupportArticles-docs/Outlook/Client/message-body/view-emails-and-web-links-in-browser.md

 *If you disable or don't configure this policy, web links will open in Microsoft Edge.
 The user can set their preferred browser from the settings for the specific Microsoft 365 app.*

-If you want Outlook to open web links using the system default browser, you'll need to enable this policy and select **System default browser**.
+If you want Outlook to open web links using the system default browser, you need to enable this policy and select **System default browser**.

 You have two options where you can manage this policy: